-Stock Awards: The Compensation Committee may grant awards in the form of shares of Common Stock or stock units, including an award of restricted stock or restricted stock units.
+Stock Awards.
+The Compensation Committee may grant awards in the form of shares of Common Stock or stock units, including an award of restricted stock or restricted stock units.
 Common Stock consists of shares that are transferred or sold by the Company without restriction and not subject to a substantial risk of forfeiture.
 Restricted stock are shares of Common Stock that are transferred or sold by the Company and are subject to a substantial risk of forfeiture, restrictions on transferability and any other restrictions determined by the Compensation Committee.
-Restricted stock units are stock units that are subject to a substantial risk of forfeiture, restrictions on transferability and any other restrictions determined by the Compensation Committee.
-Dividend or dividend equivalent rights may be granted or made with respect to restricted stock units as applicable.
+Restricted stock units are stock units that are subject to a substantial risk of forfeiture, restrictions determined by the Compensation Committee.
+Dividend or dividend equivalent rights may be granted or made with respect to restricted stock or restricted stock units as applicable; provided that, no such dividend or dividend equivalent rights will be paid with respect to unvested performance awards.

-Cash Awards: The Compensation Committee may grant awards in the form of cash awards, which are awards denominated and payable in cash.
+Cash Awards.
+The Compensation Committee may grant awards in the form of cash awards, which are awards denominated and payable in cash.

-Performance Awards: The Compensation Committee may grant awards in the form of a performance award.
+Performance Awards.
+The Compensation Committee may grant awards in the form of a performance award.
 A performance award is an award that is subject to the attainment of one or more performance goals.
-The terms, conditions and limitations applicable to any performance awards granted to participants pursuant to the Legacy Dawson LTIP will be determined by the Compensation Committee, subject to the limitations set forth below, including whether to grant such awards in a manner intended to constitute "qualified performance based compensation" for purposes of Section 162(m) of the Internal Revenue Code.
-Any stock award granted to employees which is a performance award will have a minimum restriction period of 12 months from the grant date; provided that the Compensation Committee may provide for earlier vesting upon a termination of employment by reason of death, disability, layoff, retirement or change in control.
+The terms, conditions and limitations applicable to any performance awards granted to participants pursuant to the 2016 Plan will be determined by the Compensation Committee, subject to the limitations set forth below.
+Any stock award granted to employees which is a performance award will have a minimum restriction period of 12 months from the grant date, provided that the Compensation Committee may provide for earlier vesting upon a termination of employment by reason of death, disability, layoff, retirement or change in control.
 The Compensation Committee may set performance goals in its discretion which, depending on the extent to which they are met, will determine the value and/or amount of performance awards that will be paid out to the participant and/or the portion of an award that may be exercised.